Dzenly/nm-c/readme.md

 If hash is found in cache - just unzips it from cache.
 If hash is not found - runs npm with specified parameters and then saves node_modules to cache.

+## Warning about postinstall.

+nmc checks stdout to detect if there was `postinstall` run for the main module (not for dependencies), and if yes - it will run `npm run postistall` after unzipping of cached archive.

+So if your dependencies do something outside its node_modules, nmc, probably, is not for you.

+## About uninstall

+nmc does not support uninstall.
+So you can use `npm install -S some-module` and then run `nmc install` to cache you new node_modules.